cs3org/OCM-API/IETF-RFC.md

   Example: "John Doe"
 * REQUIRED shareType (string)
-  SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Server, or a group of users that is spread out over various servers, including at least one user at the Receiving Server.
+  SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Server, or a group of users that spans multiple OCM Servers belonging to a federation as exposed by a Directory Service, including at least one user at the Receiving Server.
-  In the federation case, the Receiving Server MAY resolve the actual recipients by interpreting the Receiving Party as a reference to a central AAI system, and query it.
+  In the federation case, OCM Servers MAY resolve the actual recipients by either querying external AAI systems, or exchanging the groups' metadata between themselves.
+Such exchange is out of scope for this version of the this specification.
-  Alternatively, the Receiving Server MAY hold the federated groups metadata and act as an OCM Proxy, forwarding the OCM requests to the actual OCM Servers hosting the members of the federated group.
+  Alternatively, the Receiving Server MAY hold the federated groups' metadata and act as an OCM proxy, forwarding the OCM requests to the actual members of the federation.
 * REQUIRED resourceType (string)
   Resource type (file, calendar, contact, ...)
 * OPTIONAL expiration (integer)